bridgecrew-perf4/terraform-intro-2/presentation.md

 ```

 ^ similar blocks as Terraform
-^ Terraform secrect sauce happening in the background
+^ Terraform secret sauce happening in the background
+^ While we need to tell JS what to do, in TF you only need to describe your desired outcomes
+^ "Describe what your world should look like, not how to get there"

 ---

 # Where can you go from here?

-- There are maaaaaaaany providers to explore
+- State
 - Terraform techniques
-  - Remote state
+  - Remote state & collaboration
   - Modules
-  - Workspaces
   - Refactoring
+- And literally _loads_ of providers and resources...

+^ We've barely scratched the surface
+^ Haven't really talked about how Terraform knows what has changed
+^ There are interesting techniques to learn with Terraform
+^ Keeping your the state away from your laptop so your team can work on the same thing...
+^ Using "Modules" to create grouping of resources... even as a way to share!
+^ My current interest: How do you refactor your Terraform code without rebuiling your infrastructure?

 ^ Loads of places have Terraform support: AWS, Azure, Google, Heroku, DigitalOcean...

 ---

-## Resources
+## Further reading

+- Terraform docs
+- *Terraform: Up and Running* by Yevgeniy Brikman
-- Courses, Videos on Youtube
+- Loads of videos on YouTube
-- Tutorials
+- FreeCodeCamp has tutorials, so does Coursera
+- **Use your AWS Free Account**

+^ Mild endorsement because other than

 ---

+# :wave: